This Cloud Computing and IPv6 article contains 7 topics:

 6. Cloud Computing available under GSA contracts

 In October, 2010, the United States (US) General Services Administration (GSA) awarded 11 vendors spots on the first government-wide contract for cloud computing.
 The initial ordering period has ended for these blanket purchase agreements for infrastructure-as-a-service (IaaS), which included cloud storage, virtual machines and web hosting services with support for IPv6.
 Details for currently available cloud acquisition vehicles are available on the GSA website.
-More information about cloud computing was available on the Cloud.CIO.gov website [material from that website was archived March, 2015, and is available here for reference].
+More information about federal cloud computing is available on the Cloud.CIO.gov website.
 A Best Business Practices for US Government (USG) Cloud Adoption guide is available on the GSA website.

-Also available from the 18F office of GSA’s Technology Transformation Services for use by Federal Agencies is the platform-as-a-service Cloud.gov, which is built on top of the open source Cloud Foundry cloud computing platform mentioned above.
-Cloud.gov support for IPv6 is documented on the Compliance page: IPv6, HTTPS, DNSSEC, and Certificates.
+Also available from the 18F office of GSA’s Technology Transformation Services for use by Federal Agencies is the platform-as-a-service Cloud.gov, which is built on top of the open source Cloud Foundry cloud computing platform.
+Support for IPv6 by Cloud.gov is documented on its Compliance page: IPv6, HTTPS, DNSSEC, and Certificates.
+Gaining access to cloud.gov is documented on its Access page: Get access to cloud.gov.

 7. DoD Cloud Computing